This page has been machine-translated from the original page.

 !help: Extension Help

-# Output ext extension help
+# Output help for the ext extension

 !ext.help